Noel BRAGA [1903-1979]

 (Day & Month are approximate.)

-Noel Braga 1903-1979
+Noel Braga

-Noel was born on 6th December 1903 in Macau but lived most of his life in Hong Kong, the sixth of nine brothers and four sisters, the children of José Pedro Braga and Olive Pauline Braga.
-José Pedro was a prominent member of the Portuguese community and from 1929 until 1937 of the Legislative Council (Hong Kong’s Parliament), and was a director of the China Light & Power Company, an electricity undertaking in Hong Kong.
-The family enjoyed a colonial lifestyle.
 Originally Roman Catholic, the family became deeply divided when Olive converted in 1906 and became a member of the Christian Brethren, with most of the children following her.
 In his book Making Impressions, about the Braga Family ancestry, my cousin Stuart writes, “From about 1907 [the family] lived a double religious life, going to Mass on Sunday morning at the nearby Catholic Cathedral, and in the evening to the Gospel Meeting of the Brethren at the Gospel Hall, a little further away on Pedder Street ….
 At the Gospel Hall, the Braga family formed a substantial part of the congregation, which varied between twenty and thirty, often augmented by uniformed sailors from the ships of the Royal Navy’s China Station and soldiers from the garrison.”

-Noel became Company Secretary of the China Light & Power Company and had a promising career ahead, but in the 1920s Hong Kong was hit by industrial action and a General Strike in 1925 which crippled its economy.
-Several passenger ships were stranded in Hong Kong when their crews deserted to join the Strike.
-In his book Stuart writes that this gave four of the boys, namely, Hugh, James, Clement and Noel “the opportunity to travel to Vancouver” working as stewards.
-In July 1925 Noel and his eldest sister Jean did so on the Canadian Pacific liner RMS Empress of Canada, Jean working as a waitress and Noel in the purser’s office.
+Soon after Noel joined China Light, Hong Kong was hit by industrial action and a General Strike in 1925 which crippled its economy.
+Several passenger ships were stranded in Hong Kong when their crews deserted to join the strike.
+This gave Noel the chance to travel.
+In July 1925 Noel and his eldest sister Jean joined the Canadian Pacific liner RMS Empress of Canada, Jean working as a waitress and Noel in the purser’s office.

 Upon their move to Macau they were able to take their piano and, concealed in it, the share registers and other vital records of the China Light & Power Company which Noel had saved from falling into the hands of the Japanese, realising that these documents would be crucial to the regeneration of the Company after the War.
 Had the documents been discovered during their journey Noel would certainly have been shot by the Japanese.

-When the War ended Noel and Marjory and their family were repatriated to England and settled in Eastbourne with Marjory`s mother and where Maurice and Janyce were educated.
+When the war ended Noel and Marjory and their family were repatriated to England and settled in Eastbourne with Marjory’s mother and where Maurice and Janyce were educated.
 They joined the local Plymouth Brethren community where Noel became a leading Elder.
-He obtained employment with Louis G Ford Ltd, a firm of wholesale hardware merchants, as its Assistant Company Secretary, the founder and Chairman, Louis Ford, being also a member of the Plymouth Brethren.
+He obtained employment with Louis G. Ford Ltd, a firm of wholesale hardware merchants, as its Assistant Company Secretary, the founder and Chairman, Louis Ford, being also a member of the Plymouth Brethren.

-In 1958 Noel left the organisation to become Secretary of the St John Ambulance Brigade in Hong Kong, a position he held until 1961 when he and Marjory returned to England and settled in London where he tried to fulfil his lifelong ambition to become a lawyer.
-He joined the Middle Temple as a Bar student and passed his intermediate examinations with distinction but unfortunately a serious illness prevented him from qualifying.
-However he was able to see his son Maurice qualify in 1959 as a solicitor.
+They returned to the UK and settled in Hanwell, West London, joining the Dean Hall Assembly of Christian Brethren.
+Noel then tried to fulfil a lifelong ambition to become a lawyer.
+He joined the Middle Temple as a Bar student and passed his intermediate examinations with distinction.
+Unfortunately, he later developed a serious illness which prevented him from qualifying as a barrister.
+However, he was able to see his son Maurice qualify as a solicitor in 1959.

 He took an active role in the welfare of his fellow students and retained a keen interest in the law until his death in 1979 following several years of declining health.
+When his health began to fail Janyce gave up her job as a schoolteacher in Hong Kong, retrained in London as a nurse, and came to live with her parents for the remainder of their lives.
+Noel and Marjory`s marriage of 45 years had held together despite the most trying ordeals of hardship and physical separation.

 Connections: This person is ...